 - 3.1 It is expected that there will be both opportunities and implications.
-The Economic Strategy 2022 2030 and its action plan will also inform the Council's bidding priorities to funding programmes.
-The UKSPF is a key government fund that can enable delivery of the Economic Strategy and its action plan and therefore could be used as the driver of the investment plan required to secure UKSPF funding. - 3.2 Furthermore, the extent of the issues facing the local economy and delivery of the resulting action plan is likely to require a refocus of existing resources and will require additional resources over and above that currently available for delivery.
+The Economic Growth Strategy and subsequent Action Plan will also inform the Council's bidding priorities to funding programmes.
+The UKSPF is a key government fund that can enable delivery of primarily revenue elements of the Economic Growth Strategy and subsequent Action Plan and therefore has been used as the driver of the Investment Plan required to secure UKSPF funding.
+However, the UKSPF allocation for Torbay over 3 years was only £1.76M. - 3.2 The extent of the issues facing the local economy and delivery of the subsequent Action Plan will require a commitment of existing resources and will require additional resources over and above that currently available for delivery.
 Where possible, other funding sources will be sought. - 3.3 There are severe implications of a continued or even more pronounced economic failure.
 The level of skills and ageing workforce risk relocation of higher value businesses, the ageing visitor demographic threatens the prominence of the visitor economy and the direct and indirect income that brings.
-The level of skills and level of employment has impacts on deprivation along with education, health and other outcomes that ultimately will present back to the authority as costs.
-If we experience reduced business rates, fewer visitors, worsening health outcomes a narrower tax base, then the issues we currently have will be exacerbated.
+The level of skills and level of employment has impacts on deprivation along with education, health and other outcomes that ultimately will present back to the authority and the wider public sector as costs.
+If we experience reduced business rates, fewer visitors, worsening health outcomes and a narrower tax base, then the issues we currently have will be exacerbated.